 - In a bowl place the flour, salt, yeast, olive oil, and water.
 Form a uniform dough.
 Cover and let rest for an hour.

 - Form small dough balls of approximately 60-80 grams / 2.12- 2.82 oz each.
 This will depend on the size of pita bread you want.
 Cover and let rest for 10-15 minutes.

-- Crush the dough ball with the fingers and stretch with a rolling pin giving the dough a round and thin shape (avoid folds and creases because the bread will not inflate).
+- Flatten the dough bun with the fingers, stretch it with a rolling pin, giving the dough a round and thin shape (avoid folds and folds because the bread will not inflate).
 Place in a baking dish.